legacy-icons/license-icons/README.md

 About
 --------

 Icons and logos from various vendors of the coding community.
-While the project is opened to new icons, its author admits the project is kind of orientated towards JavaScript / Web & HTML5 / HybridApps.

-This project just provides icons from various projects.
+This project just provides icons from various licenses.
 All icons are made available through the following dimensions (in pixels):

 * 16x16
 * 32x32